crenexi/cxu_slack-cm/README.md

 ## Region

 For the Bay Area region only.
-Some of the templates tag **@ba-field-ops** by default.
+Some of the templates tag **@ba-fieldops** by default.
 If there was any interest in making them usable by other regions, I can work on that (would require a region selection and tag).

 ## Bug Fixes